Natal kicks of compact objects: Introduction

 Although the concept of a natal kick assumes that the entire velocity of the compact object arises in the first few seconds after core collapse or a supernova explosion, this need not always be the case.
-For example, it was suggested that large peculiar velocities of neutron stars could be attributed to the so-called electromagnetic rocket \citep{HarrisonTademaru1975ApJ,AgalianouGourgouliatos2023MNRAS}.
-In this case, the neutron star is accelerated over time due to asymmetries in the pulsar operation.
-The magnetic field of the neutron star in this case is described as an off-center dipole that produces an asymmetric pulsar wind and accelerates the neutron star while the pulsar is active ($10-100$~Myr).
-In this case, the neutron star velocity immediately after the supernova explosion might be smaller than the velocity of the mature neutron star.
+For example, it was suggested that large peculiar velocities of NSs could be attributed to the so-called electromagnetic rocket \citep{HarrisonTademaru1975ApJ,AgalianouGourgouliatos2023MNRAS}.
+In this case, the NS is accelerated over time due to asymmetries in the pulsar operation.
+The magnetic field of the NS in this case is described as an off-center dipole that produces an asymmetric pulsar wind and accelerates the NS while the pulsar is active ($10-100$~Myr).
+In this case, the NS velocity immediately after the supernova explosion might be smaller than the velocity of the mature NS.
 Thus, the term natal kick is not entirely appropriate.
 Still, we use it below, keeping in mind the possibility of some contribution of an extended acceleration of an NS.
-It is worth noting that no analog of the electromagnetic rocket scenario has been proposed to explain black hole kicks, since classical black holes do not experience mass loss and do not emit radiation on their own.
+It is worth noting that no analog of the electromagnetic rocket scenario has been proposed to explain BH kicks, since classical BHs do not experience mass loss and do not emit radiation on their own.

-Some black holes, neutron stars, and binaries with compact objects are quite old and belong to Population II or were formed in globular clusters.
-The kinematic properties of these compact objects and binaries are not necessarily attributed to large natal kicks.
-They rather reflect the properties of their formation site and further evolution in the changing Galactic gravitational potential.
-However, the number of these original Population II objects is expected to be quite limited because the stellar mass of Population II is less than 10~\% of Population I.